toashiqur/sentiment-analysis-hadoop/README.md

 Sentiment analysis, an area of Natural Language Processing (NLP), is the computational study that seeks people’s attitude, positive or negative, about a particular topic by analyzing their written sentences or documents.
-It is also known as opinion mining and concerned with people’s sentiments, opinions, attitude, evaluations, appraisals and emotions towards various entities such as products, organizations, services etc. [1].
+It is also known as opinion mining and concerned with people’s sentiments, opinions, attitude, evaluations, appraisals and emotions towards various entities such as products, organizations, services etc.

 The application area of sentiment analysis is wide and very influential.
 Availability of big data from various sources has created opportunities to understand people’s opinion for various purposes.
-Sources include websites, company databases, government databases etc.  Marketing, finance, political and social issues are some of the major application areas of it [2].
+Sources include websites, company databases, government databases etc.  Marketing, finance, political and social issues are some of the major application areas of it.
 However, performing sentiment analysis is not a trivial task.
 Usually, analysis is performed on big size data to get an accurate estimate of people’s sentiment.
 Automatic processing is thus needed to handle voluminous data.
 We need both good algorithms and fast processing systems in order to analyze and summarize people’s opinion.
 The process must be convenient and able to perform analysis within a reasonable amount of time.
 As an example, decision makers of an online business might need to check people’s opinion about their thousands of products on daily basis.
 For such a system sentiment analysis is needed to perform within the possible shortest time.

 Distributed processing techniques such as MapReduce and platforms like Hadoop have created opportunities for doing such tasks very conveniently and quickly.